Miltonly/Streets/Cookman Drive

 Getting around

-Cookman Drive sits in Bowes, a pocket of Milton that trades immediate highway access for a quieter residential setting.
-The 401 on-ramp at James Snow Parkway is a four-minute drive, making the daily run to Mississauga or Pearson a straightforward proposition.
-For the Toronto commute, the Milton GO station is sixteen minutes by car; the full trip to Union runs just over an hour.
-The street itself sees little through-traffic, so the road network handles the load without the noise that defines busier corridors.
+Cookman Drive sits in Bowes, a pocket of Milton that trades immediate GO station proximity for quick highway access.
+The 401 on-ramp at James Snow Parkway is a four-minute drive, making the daily run to Mississauga a straightforward 22 minutes.
+Toronto via GO requires a 16-minute drive to Milton GO station first, then the train; the full trip runs around 64 minutes.
+For those working in Burlington or Oakville, the drive stays under 25 minutes.
+The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.

 Schools and catchment